 Australian Red Cross advises all donors to be aware of hoax phone calls, scam email and website pages or bogus collectors deceiving people into donating on the premise that their donation will be going to Australian Red Cross.

-Over the last few months we have been overwhelmed and inspired by the generosity of so many Australians and others from around the world donating to our Disaster Relief and Recovery fund.
+We are grateful for the generosity of so many Australians donating to our Cyclone Alfred Appeal.
 Unfortunately, in times of disaster some individuals take advantage of this generosity with fake fundraisers and scams.
 We encourage everyone to be vigilant and careful about where they donate their money.

-The safest way to donate to the Disaster Relief and Recovery Fund is directly through the Red Cross website.
+The safest way to donate to the Cyclone Alfred Appeal is directly through the Australian Red Cross website.

-Many celebrities, community groups, businesses and other organisations are running fundraisers to raise money for Red Cross.
-Here are some things to look out for when donating to these fundraisers:
+There may be personalities, community groups, businesses and other organisations that decide to support the Australian Red Cross Cyclone Alfred Appeal.
+Here are some things to look out for if you choose to donate through other fundraising channels:

 We will only phone you if you have already expressed an interest in Red Cross, if we have a particular question about your donation, or if you have opted in to be contacted to hear more information from charities like Red Cross.
 Our donors are important to us and we respect your right to privacy.